Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The new rules apply to pharmaceutical and biochemical research without exception, provided that processing of the relevant data is involved.
-Healthcare companies should be aware of the new rules under the regulation, which will become effective on May 24 2018.
+Healthcare companies should be aware of the new rules under the regulation, which will become effective as of May 25 2018.
 Accordingly, new rules and processes must be implemented – for example, in relation to privacy notices, consent forms, data transfer agreements and privacy risk assessments.
 Although the regulation provides for harmonised conditions for the processing of special categories of personal data concerning health, national derogations of EU member states may apply.

 Which bodies regulate medicinal products in your jurisdiction and what is the scope of their powers?